MPEGGroup/FileFormat/README.md

 * High efficiency image format, HEIF, 23008-12
 * common encryption, CENC, 23001-7

+The current status of each standard handled by this group is available [here](DocumentStatus.md).

 and so on.
 Please when filing an issue use one of the short names in capitals above to identify the specification.
 We hope discussion here will lead to rapid resolution of raised issues.